 One will find the flaws of all the logo designs and the other will like them all trying to be a supportive friend.
 Unless they are your potential tribe members, their opinion is not worth much.

 Feedback dulls the sparkle & takes the unique purpose out of your brand

-When someone offers their opinion and it is not favorable, this will most likely shake your confidence, coloring everything you were excited about in doubt, and cause you to feel unsure about how to move forward with your branding, article or message.
+When someone offers their opinion, and it is not favorable, this will most likely shake your confidence, coloring everything you were excited about in doubt, and cause you to feel unsure about how to move forward with your branding, article, or message.

 If you listen to them and go back to the drawing board, your chance of coming out with the strongest, most authentic brand is very unlikely.
-You might make your friend happy, but you’ll lose your perfect client because it is the "same old-same old" brand other woo-woo entrepreneurs are putting out there.
+You might make your friend happy, but you’ll lose your perfect client because it is the "same old cookie cutter" brand other woo-woo entrepreneurs are putting out there.

 When you want to stand out from the rest, you need a fearless brand

 Asking for feedback is just a way to conform and be safe.
 It is not going to break through the noise and reach the clients you are wanting to attract.
 You have a tribe out there just waiting to hear from you!
 (Not your colleague, friend, or family member)

 Silence the critics